Mind Lab Pro® Ingredients

 Standardized for min.
 95% proanthocyanidins

-Potential Nootropic Benefits: Pine bark extract’s proanthocyanidin compounds are suggested to enhance mental energy, attention, learning and focus in the short term; and maintain memory, mental clarity and brain health in later years.
+Potential Nootropic Benefits: Pine bark extract’s proanthocyanidin compounds are suggested to enhance mental energy, attention, learning and focus in the short-term; as well as maintain memory, mental clarity and brain health in later years.

 - Mind Lab Pro® uses the strongest pine bark form on the market today: Standardized for a minimum of 95% active nootropic proanthocyanidins.

 Maritime pine trees adapted to their salty, windswept environment by developing a powerful protective antioxidant complex in their bark.